What the Fu Are You Doing?

 - Bulk in multiple episodes of Mighty Morphin' Power Rangers.
 In one episode called "A Star Is Born," there were auditions for a commercial about karate.
 Bulk entered the audition and showed of his "incredible karate skills" (read: making random movements while shouting).
 He passed the audition, but at the end of the episode we see the finished commercial; Bulk is the "before" and Tommy (who actually is a competent martial artist) is the "after".

-- And he continues it in Samurai, as early as the first episode.
+- He continues it in Samurai, as early as the first episode.
 Poor Spike, being taught to be a samurai by "Uncle Bulk".

 - On the few occasions they actually fought, Bulk and Skull proved to be quite effective fighters despite retaining their distinct lack of skill.